quic-go/docs/content/docs/quic/server.md

 When using the shortcut, it's not possible to reuse the same UDP socket for outgoing connections.

+{{< callout type="warning" >}}
+  While closing the listener associated with a `Transport` doesn't close QUIC connections accepted from this listener, closing a listener created using these shortcuts causes all accepted connections to be immediately terminated.
+{{< /callout >}}

 ## Certificate Size Considerations